slaclab/paws/README.rst

 `conda install -c ssrl-paws pypaws`

-All of the dependencies of the `paws` Operations are not declared as dependencies of `paws`.
+All of the dependencies of the `paws` Operations are not necessarily declared as dependencies of `paws`.
 This keeps the Python environment relatively lean and avoids obnoxious installation overhead, but it means that users will have to prepare their